Lithium Battery Banks – Fundamentals

 Lithium plating is a phenomenon that deserves its own paragraph because it originates primarily from improper management of the cells.
 It is very harmful and results in irreversible capacity loss.
 Lithium plating refers to the formation of solid lithium metal within the cells.
 Lithium metal forms when the intercalation mechanism of the lithium ions fails to take place normally and solid lithium can be deposited on the surface of the anode or around its edges typically.
 There are a small number of well-known situations that promote lithium plating:

 - Excessive charge rates.
 If the charge rate exceeds the cathode’s rate of absorption for lithium ions, lithium metal is instead deposited onto the surface of the electrode.
 Most manufacturers recommend operating the cells at or below 0.3C in spite of much higher charge rates being readily achievable.
+The most recent generations of cells are rated for sustained operation at up to 0.5C.

 - Cold temperature charging.
 Temperatures close to or below freezing dramatically reduce the absorption rate of lithium ions into the graphite cathode, because lithium insertion becomes more difficult.
 In other words, charge rates that are acceptable at normal ambient temperatures become excessive in cold conditions.